HRLA President, Patrons & Executive Committee

 Mark Emerton

-Mark Emerton retired as an Employment Judge in 2024.
+Mark retired as an Employment Judge in 2024.
 He previously sat as an Immigration Judge and (whilst serving in the Royal Navy) as a Judge Advocate at Courts-Martial.
 Before becoming a salaried judge he was a Commissioner at the Criminal Cases Review Commission, investigating miscarriages of justice.
-He now enjoys a portfolio of trustee and governance roles and has a research interest in human rights law and religion.
-His main appointment is as a Member of the Senior Salaries Review Body (SSRB), advising the Government on pay for senior public servants, and he is currently leading a major review of judicial salaries.
-He is also a Bencher of Gray’s Inn.
+He now enjoys a portfolio of trustee and governance roles and has a research interest in discrimination/human rights and freedom of religion.
+He is a Member of the Senior Salaries Review Body (SSRB), advising the Government on pay for senior public servants, and leads a major review of judicial salaries.
+He is also an Honorary Visiting Professor at City St George’s University, and a Bencher of Gray’s Inn.

 Claudia Hyde

-Claudia is a barrister specialising in public, human rights, environmental and planning law.
-She holds an LLM in Public International Law and is a Trustee of a legal advice charity in South London.
-She previously served as Vice-Chair of the Junior Lawyers Committee and comes to the bar after several years working at a human rights charity.
+Claudia is a barrister specialising in public law, human rights, inquests and public inquiries.
+She holds an LLM in Public International Law, and is a co-author of two chapters of the leading practitioner text ‘The Law and Practice of Human Rights’.
+Before coming to the bar, Claudia worked in campaigns and outreach strategy at a human rights charity.

 Conor Monighan